6 Useful ESL Materials for Adults to Keep Your Students Engaged

 First, you will need to spend some time browsing OWN to find the right clips for your students.
 Remember, if you have a class of corporate executives who are all male, picking a kitchen makeover video may not keep them too engaged.
 One topic most business professionals enjoy learning more about is self-achievement.
 Successful people often strive to continually improve themselves, which could even be one reason they are taking your English class.

 - To conclude, challenge your students to write how they have used, or can use, the advice given in the video clip—whether it be personal or professional.
-Encourage them to write a well-structured paragraph for each risk worth taking.

 3. NPR Podcasts